okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 The MapReduce layer consists of:

 1. MapReduce Java API to write workflows
-2. Services to manage these workflows and provide the scheduling distribution and parallelizing.
+2. Services to manage these workflows and provide the scheduling, distribution and parallelizing.